 I ordered Enuma Okoro’s book, Silence and Other Surprising Invitations of Advent, sight unseen on the internet several years ago.
 It has become a treasured yearly companion, giving me space to process waiting, worry, doubt, and what it means when God answers prayer.
 It has given me permission to be slow and silent during Advent (and beyond).
 Whether you’ve been celebrating Advent for a long time, or are interested in a time of preparation before Christmas gets underway, consider bringing this book along with you.
-Advent begins this year on Sunday, November 27th.
+Advent begins on Sunday, November 27th 2016.

 I had the privilege of talking with Enuma about her book.
-You can listen or read along here.

 Cara Strickland: Thank you so much for making the time to talk with me about your book.
 Why don’t you tell me a little bit about it?

 Enuma Okoro: Well it’s an advent book and is especially dear to my heart because I feel as though I wrote it under the spell of the Holy Spirit, for lack of a better way to say it.
 After writing this book I was spiritually exhausted.
 I remember telling a girlfriend that I actually didn’t want to pick up a Bible for a good while.
 I just felt wiped out.
 It’s sort of a close reading, I guess, of Luke 1, and it’s about Zechariah and Elizabeth and their faith journey.
 It was a new way for me to think of the Advent season.
 I happen to be someone who’s very much in love with the liturgical calendar and Advent especially and I think outside of the Catholic and Anglican Church we don’t pay enough attention to Advent, so this was just a novel way for me to sort of highlight it for myself and for the faith community.

 CS: What are some of the differences that you see between Christmas and Advent?